 On July 1st, 2002, and some two hours before the official ceremony, the somewhat tougher Sinn Fein Lord Mayor Alex Maskey laid a wreath at the cenotaph in Belfast and later on July 1st, 2008, Tom Hartley, by then Sinn Fein Lord Mayor himself, made the same gesture.

-By 2014, Belfast’s First Citizen and Sinn Fein’s first post-Revolutionary Socialism tycoon, Martin Miller, actually attended the full commemoration ceremony.
+By 2014, Belfast’s First Citizen and Sinn Fein’s first post-Revolutionary Socialism millionaire, Martin Miller, actually attended the full commemoration ceremony.

 The strategy behind this choreography had a number of aims.
 One was to divide Unionists into two camps – those who saw the republican fist holding a genuine olive branch, and those who still saw it as grasping an Armalite.